berzak/celer/README.md

 1. Obtain the [PTB-WSJ](https://catalog.ldc.upenn.edu/LDC95T7) and [BLLIP](https://catalog.ldc.upenn.edu/LDC2000T43) corpora through LDC.
 2. - Copy the `README` file of the PTB-WSJ (starts with "This is the Penn Treebank Project: Release 2 ...") to the folder `ptb_bllip_readmes/PTB/`.
    - Copy the `README.1st` file of BLLIP (starts with "File:  README.1st ...") to the folder `ptb_bllip_readmes/BLLIP/`
 3. Run `python obtain_data.py`.
 This will download a zipped `data_[version]/` data folder.
 Extract to the top level of this directory.
-By default, the script will download v2.0 of the data.
-To obtain v1.0 run `python obtain_data.py --release v1.0`

 <a name="statistics">